time-link/timelink-vscode/README.md

 MHK Time Link is a web application that manages databases for micro-historical and genealogical research.
 It allows source-oriented data input, using Manfred Thaller Kleio notation, record linking and network analysis.
 The development of MHK is coordinated by Joaquim Carvalho, of the University of Coimbra, Portugal.

-This extension adds support for the Kleio notation in Visual Studio Code editor, including Syntax Highlighting and Snippet completion.
+This extension adds support for the Kleio notation in Visual Studio Code editor, including Syntax Highlighting, Snippet completion and Kleio Files management (error/warning displaying, translation status filtering, etc).

 ## Install Extension in Visual Studio Code (VS Code)
 1. Download VS Code extension from [repository](https://github.com/time-link/timelink-vscode/raw/master/builds/kleio-0.9.8.vsix)